LuisJimenez35/Condominium-App/README.md

 ## 📝Requirements for the CondominiumApp
 Therefore, as mentioned above, the root user can:
-1. create, edit and delete hosting projects (Logo, Code, Name, Name, Address, Office Phone) 2.
+1. Create, edit and delete hosting projects (Logo, Code, Name, Name, Address, Office Phone) 2.
 2. Create, edit and delete condominiums (ID, Name, Phone numbers (1 or more), Email, Photo).
 3. Assign condominium owners to housing projects.
-4. 4.
-Create, edit and delete security guards.
+4. Create, edit and delete security guards.
 5. Send registration information to each condominium owner by email.
-6. 6.
-Listing of housing projects and condominium owners with basic filters.
+6. Listing of housing projects and condominium owners with basic filters.

 The other level of user of the system will be the same condominium owner who will be able to:
-1. create, edit and delete visits (ID, Name, Vehicle {Make, Model and Color}).
+1. Create, edit and delete visits (ID, Name, Vehicle {Make, Model and Color}).
 2. Create, edit and delete favorite visits (ID, Name, Vehicle {Make, Model and Color}).
 3. You will be able to create 'Delivery' type quick visits (UberEats, Didi, Rappi, PedidosYa, etc.).
 4. Create one or more vehicles of your property that will have free access (License Plate, Make, Model and Color).